Chapin School: Additional facilities

-Chapin students make frequent use of Carl Schurz Park, which is located across the street from the school, as well as Asphalt Green Aquatics Center, which is six blocks away.

 In 2008, construction at Chapin provided new facilities for art, language, science and the greenhouse via expansion of the fifth and sixth floors and addition of the seventh and eighth floors.

 A further round of construction began in May 2015.
-The new Lower Level Dining Room, a dining space for classes K-5 and multipurpose room, was completed in 2016.
-When the entire project is completed, Chapin will have grown from 8 to 11 stories and will have a top-floor regulation-size gymnasium to complement its four current gyms, a rooftop turf practice field and fitness center, expanded performing arts facilities, much larger dining facilities, and additional classrooms to provide more flexibility and experiential learning.
-Chapin's construction project has drawn opposition from neighbors, who have objected to its scale, its length, and the noise level, among other issues.
+The new Lower Level Dining Room, a dining space for classes K–5 and multipurpose room, was completed in 2016.
+With the project completed, Chapin now has eleven stories and a top-floor regulation-size gymnasium to complement its four previous gyms, a rooftop turf practice field and fitness center, expanded performing arts facilities, much larger dining facilities, and additional classrooms to provide more flexibility and experiential learning.
+Chapin's construction project drew opposition from neighbors, who have objected to its scale, its length, and the noise level, among other issues.

 College placement and rankings

 Chapin is typically ranked among the top private schools in the United States.
-An article in The Wall Street Journal ranked Chapin's college placement as third best in the country.
-Another organization ranked private high schools from around the world based on matriculation to Ivy League colleges, plus MIT, Stanford, Oxford, and Cambridge; they bundled groups of schools, and the top 5 schools were all in NYC (Chapin was joined by Brearley, Collegiate, Saint Ann's School, and Trinity).
-A different 2019 survey ranked Chapin as the 4th best girls school in the country, and the 18th best K-12 private school in the country.

-During the last five years (2015–2019), the approximately 250 graduates have matriculated to over 60 colleges and universities.
-The most commonly-attended universities: Cornell (15), Duke (12), Georgetown (12), University of Pennsylvania (12), University of Chicago (11), Harvard (10), Brown (9), Princeton (9), and New York University (8).